Undertone0809/vercel-promptulate-flask/README.md

 ## Further Reading

-Learn more about how to use LangChain by visiting the offical documentation or repo:
+Learn more about how to use LangChain by visiting the official documentation or repo:

 - https://github.com/Undertone0809/promptulate